rohithmahesh3/2wallpapers/README.md

 ## Description

+Just a proof of concept.. i like the look of blurry and transparent windows.. but i dont like how much gpu they use. so i had i ideia of blurring the wallpaper instead.. almost zero gpu use.. just update the wallpaper on the fly, i have almost zero js skills, just was made for me, and maybe can be useful for you, feel free to use the ideia in your own extension!

 GNOME Shell extension Concept that switches wallpapers based on desktop visibility:
 - No visible windows (all minimized/none open): Wallpaper 1 (clean mode).
 - One or more visible windows: Wallpaper 2 (busy mode).